-358 CONCLUSION
+406 CONCLUSION

-- 359 The purpose of this study's online experiment was to determine whether Tweets and the IA-Select - algorithm have the capability to deliver serendipitous research paper recommendations.
-The results - 361 revealed that Tweets do not improve the serendipity of recommendations, but IA-Select does.
-We - anticipate that this insight will contribute to the development of future recommender systems, principally - because service providers and platform administrators can use the data presented here to make more informed design choices for the systems and services developed.
-The data from this experiment are - 364 informed design choices for the systems and services 365 publicly available for further study and reuse.7
+The purpose of this study's online experiment was to determine whether Tweets and the IA-Select algorithm have the capability to deliver serendipitous research paper recommendations.
+The results revealed that Tweets do not improve the serendipity of recommendations, but IA-Select does.
+We anticipate that this insight will contribute to the development of future recommender systems, principally because service providers and platform administrators can use the data presented here to make more informed design choices for the systems and services developed.
+The data from this experiment are publicly available for further study and reuse.7